Money-Saving Tips: Learn How To Slash Your Grocery Bill & Still Eat Well

 Mostly, all the cash that you spend each week goes on meat that you purchase.
 This is one of the biggest changes you can make to lower your grocery bill.
 Instead of having meat every night for dinner, try only having it a few times a week.

-Cut back on the amount of meat that you purchase and consume by replacing it with beans.
-Beans are inexpensive, easy to prepare and can fill you just as much as meat does.
-You don’t have to go totally vegetarian, though, just cut back on the amount you purchase.
+Reduce the amount of meat you buy and eat by replacing it with beans.
+Beans are cheap, easy to prepare and can satisfy you just as much as meat.
+You don't have to go completely vegetarian, just reduce the amount you buy.

 FACT: Mostly all the cash that you spend each week goes on meat that you purchase.
 This is one of the biggest changes you can make to lower your grocery bill.